luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 The killer skill for passive incomes is online marketing.
 I didn't make money until I started using SEO and Google Adwords.
-With another business I used to run, Bolivian Express, a journalism school in Bolivia, we didn't make a single sale until we emailed 20 university mailing lists.
+With another business I used to help run, [Bolivian Express](http://www.bolivianexpress.org), a journalism school in Bolivia, we didn't make a single sale until we emailed 20 university mailing lists.